jericholab/rdl/Design Overview/Design Overview - Thermal Camera.md

 - Thermographic data is the ability of some higher quality cameras to output arrays of temperature field, with units (e.g. celcius).
 The C214SPX has this ability.
 - The camera has the ability to output JPG and CSV, but these are done by distinct Python scripts due to completely different code architectures.
   - The **JPG script** obtains an image directly from the coprocessor/SDK.
 This image has no temperature scale and has a color scheme chosen from a set of options.
-  - The **CSV script** obtains a CSV file, which is converted to JPEG by the CSV-to-JPEG() function.
+  - The **CSV script** obtains a CSV file, which is converted to PNG by the CSV-to-IMG() function.
 The resulting image has a title, axis titles and temperature scale.
 - The SV1 filter is a software option in the SDK which can be activated for improved image resolution.
 Its algorithm improves the image clarity, but its effect on the thermographic data is unclear.
 - Note that the field of view (FoV) is not equal in both axes, due to the Seek design.
 The horizontal FoV (35 degrees) is larger than the vertical FoV (26 degrees).
 - For more information about the software aspects of the thermal camera, consult the Software Architecture Documentation (SAD).